galaxyxxxxx/auto-clock-in/README.md

   Inspired by [tsosunchia](https://github.com/tsosunchia/bjut_autosignin)，I extract the user info module as a single file, which is easy for us to update own info.

   A example of `DATA` is listed as below.
+Also in DATA.json.template.

   ```json
   {